hestiacp/hestiacp-docs/gui_docs/user_options.rst

 #.
 Click **Add user** button

 #.
-Fill all fields needed on the second page
+Fill out all registration data fields on the second page as shown below

 #.
 Click **Save** button